 In the event of sickness, fellows must notify the supervisor immediately and obtain and present a medical certificate according to the rules of the training site.
-In case of prolonged sickness, the head scientific coordinators of EPIET/EUPHEM as well as the FFO must be informed, especially if the sick leave has implications which might prevent the fellow from participating in modules or any other mandatory fellowship activity.
+In case of prolonged sickness, the Head of Fellowship Programme as well as the FFO must be informed, especially if the sick leave has implications which might prevent the fellow from participating in modules or any other mandatory fellowship activity.